pizzast/basic-blogger-template/README.md

 * HTML & CSS
 * XML
-* Javascript (optional, if you need your Blog more interractive you need a Javascript).
+* Javascript & Jquery (optional, if you need your Blog more interractive you need a Javascript, Jquery).

 ### Authors